-We have audited the accompanying financial statements of the governmental activities of Harris County Municipal Utility District No. 406 (the District), which are comprised of a statement of net position as of September 30, 2017, and a statement of activities for the year then ended; as well as the accompanying financial statements of each major fund, which for governmental funds are comprised of a balance sheet as of September 30, 2017, and a statement of revenues, expenditures and changes in fund balances for the year then ended, and the related notes to the financial statements, which collectively comprise the District's basic financial statements listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Harris County Municipal Utility District No. 406 (the District), as of and for the year ended September 30, 2018, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.